NassiTech/Datenschutz/README.md

 - **Relationship:** Privacy by Design ensures systems are built with privacy in mind, while Privacy by Default ensures that the most protective settings are the standard.

+## Exercise 2
+# Data Protection Analysis: FitTrack Pro

+## Overview
+FitTrack Pro is a mobile app that helps users track their health by recording heart rate, sleep patterns, and activity levels.
+The app sends this information to a cloud server to create personalized health reports.

+## Collected Data
+- **Personal Data:** Name and age.
+- **Sensitive Data:** Health-related details like heart rate and sleep times.
+- **Additional Data:** Location for tracking activities.

+## Understanding the Data
+- **Personal Data:** This includes any information that can identify a person, like their name and age.
+- **Sensitive Data:** Health data is more private and needs extra protection because it reveals details about a person’s well-being (psycologic problems or gender identification).
+- **Location Data:** This isn’t always sensitive, but when combined with other details, it can reveal a lot about someone’s habits and behaviours.

+## How Data Can Be Protected
+### Ways to Keep Data Safe
+- **Anonymization:**
+  - Removing names or emails so that no one can tell who the data belongs to.
+  - Grouping sleep and activity data together in general statistics rather than tracking individuals.
+- **Pseudonymization:**
+  - Replacing names with unique codes so data can be used without revealing identities.
+  - Keeping personal details separate from health data in different secure databases.

+## Best Practices
+1. **Use Anonymization** where possible to protect privacy while still allowing useful analysis.
+2. **Apply Pseudonymization** for cases where user-specific tracking is needed but should be kept secure.
+3. **Follow Data Protection Laws** like GDPR (General Data Protection Regulation) by using strong security measures like encryption and access controls.

+## Conclusion
+Since FitTrack Pro collects personal and sensitive data, it must have strong privacy conditions.
+By anonymizing and pseudonymizing data, the app can keep user information safe while still providing helpful health insights.